 Asbestos Exposure on the Kitty Hawk

-Asbestos use on many U.S. Navy ships, including the Kitty Hawk is well documented, but so is the exposure that personnel experienced.
-Anyone on serving on her before her major Service Life Extension overhaul in the 1980s was likely to have been exposed to asbestos.
-That overhaul probably removed much of the harmful asbestos, but the decades before that caused serious harm in some veterans.
+Asbestos use on many U.S. Navy ships, including the Kitty Hawk, is well documented, and so is the exposure that personnel experienced.
+Anyone serving on her before her major Service Life Extension overhaul in the 1980s was likely exposed to asbestos.
+That overhaul probably removed much of the harmful asbestos, but the decades before that caused serious harm to some veterans.

-Appeals to the Veterans Administration show just how some of these service men and women were impacted by asbestos.
-In one case a sailor developed asbestosis, a lung scarring caused by asbestos exposure.
+Appeals to the Veterans Administration show how some of these servicemen and women were impacted by asbestos.
+In one case, a sailor developed asbestosis, a lung scarring caused by asbestos exposure.
 He had worked on upgrades and repairs to the Kitty Hawk in San Francisco in 1961 and 1962.

 Some veterans who were harmed by the ship’s asbestos also sued manufacturers who provided the materials used on the ship.
 One such veteran who served on the Kitty Hawk in the 1960s developed mesothelioma.

 He did repair work and handled cement, valves, pumps, and gaskets in the engine rooms, all components that contained asbestos.
 He won a $12.1 million award in court from the manufacturers and suppliers of those parts for their failure to warn of the risks.

 If you served on the USS Kitty Hawk, you might have encountered asbestos.
 You could now be at risk for developing an asbestos illness.
 Experts recommend getting screened early and regularly if you may have been exposed to get an early diagnosis.
 You can also work with the Veterans Administration to get benefits if you are diagnosed with an asbestos-related illness from working on the Kitty Hawk.Get Your FREE Mesothelioma Packet